decaycs/decay-terms/README.md

 # Decay Theme <img src="./assets/main.png" align="right" width="400px"/>
 ## INFORMATION
-Uses shades of green along with a dark-toned background for better contrast!
+Decay uses shades of green along with a dark-toned background for better contrast!

 The contrast between background and primary color helps avoiding any eye fatigue when spending a lot of time in front of the computer.